Artist's Profile

 I spent an embarrassing amount of time tempting fate in my little boat but eventually it came to an end when I went off to Tufts and Yale to learn something besides small boat survival tactics.
 The busy years that followed, working and raising a family, didn't permit as much time as I would have liked for boating but I did manage to squeeze in a 16' Town class sloop, a 26' ketch rigged Chesapeake Bay Sharpie, a 15' Marshall Sandpiper, a 30' Tartan, an 18' wooden Novi built out of pine, spruce, oak and iron clinch nails in Shag Harbor, Nova Scotia by a 94 year old builder - $850 brand new and painted.
 But after a while I sold it because the kids wanted to go faster.
 I think I cried a little as I watched it leave my driveway on someone else's trailer.
 I replaced it with a 15' Whaler which the kids monopolized most of the time for water skiing.
 Not a bad boat but I never really bonded with it.
 Of course there were lots of other little craft along the way - dinghies, sea kayaks, inflatables and canoes.
 Now I'm enjoying a 15' modified Amesbury dory which I find perfect for quahoging and fishing in the bay.

 I've had some experience with larger boats too, having done time aboard the Canadian ice breaker John Cabot, the USBCF Albatross, and the Woods Hole Oceanographic Institute's submersible, Alvin.
-I remember the dark anxious hours spent sitting on a cushion inside Alvin's small spherical hull deep down on the Continental Shelf, hoping the batteries wouldn't quit while we struggled to get Alvin untangled from discarded fishing gear.
-Probably the most memorable project was an expedition off Newfoundland trying to take the world's longest core sample.
+I remember the dark anxious hours spent sitting on a cushion inside Alvin's small spherical hull deep down on the Continental Shelf, hoping the batteries wouldn't quit while we struggled to get Alvin untangled from a mess of discarded fishing gear.
+Probably the most memorable project was during an expedition off Newfoundland, as Chief Engineer, trying to take the world's longest core sample.
 A lot of salty tales could be told about that trip but I can see we're going to be here forever if these sea stories continue so we better get back to painting.

 I took up painting because the photographs I would take on my travels never seemed to come out right.
 While pretty good from a technical standpoint, they always failed to capture the feeling of a place, the mood and atmosphere, which to me is the whole thing.
 Maybe I was just a lousy photographer, but I was looking for something better.
 So I began the long process of studying art and painting, hoping to create with oil and brush and canvas what was missing from my photographs.